cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 5. Commit the changes and then navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 The job will complete successfully using our default values for `npmPackages`.

-## Shared Libraries
+## Pipeline Shared Libraries

 In this exercise we are going to add a *step* to our Pipeline from a [**Pipeline Shared Library**](https://jenkins.io/doc/book/pipeline/shared-libraries/), providing functionality to set default values based on default Jenkins environmental variables.
 But first, you will fork the Pipeline Shared Library for this exercise from https://github.com/cloudbees-cd-acceleration-workshop/pipeline-library into the GitHub Organization you created in **[Setup - Create a GitHub Organization](./Setup.md#create-a-github-organization)**.

-Once you have forked the ***pipeline-library*** repository into your GitHub Organization you will need to configure it as a Pipeline Shared Library configuration for your Team master.
+Once you have forked the ***pipeline-library*** repository into your GitHub Organization you will need to configure it as a Pipeline Shared Library configuration for your Team Master.
 Pipeline Shared Libraries may be configured at the Jenkins Master level or the Jenkins folder level.
 The GitHub Oranization project that you created earlier is actually a special type of folder, so we will add the ***pipeline-library*** to that folder.

 1. In the ***Github Organization** folder Jenkins project you started to create in the previous exercise scroll down to the **Pipeline Libraries** section and click the **Add** button. <p><img src="img/advanced/shared_lib_add.png" width=550/>
 2. Enter `cd-accel` for the Library **Name** and `master` for the **Default version**.